Akshay6890/PANW-Hackathon-Code/README.md

 ## 🙏 Acknowledgments

 - NLTK for sentiment analysis
-- Hugging Face for text rewriting models
+- Groq for AI-powered insights
 - Chart.js for beautiful visualizations
 - The journaling community for inspiration